noscript>

 LET’S CONNECT

 • Applicants must complete an ATCAS (Athletic Training Centralized Application Service) application.
-NOTE: There is a one-time, $85 application fee charged by ATCAS.
+NOTE: ATCAS charges a one-time application fee.
 In addition to completing the ATCAS application, ACU requires an application to the ACU Graduate school.
 Fortunately, all your information from ATCAS is automatically uploaded to the ACU Graduate school after you submit your ATCAS application.
 The ACU Graduate school fee is still required.
 Please click here to pay the ACU Graduate Application fee (which is separate from the ATCAS fee).

 • Bachelor’s Degree – Completion or near completion of a bachelor’s degree at an accredited college or university.
 Applicants must submit official transcripts for review.
 Admissions are made on the assumption that applicants (except ACU KATP 3+2 applicants) will have the bachelor’s degree by the time of matriculation, and if not, the MAT program admission is void.